bsc-quantic/Tenet.jl/docs/src/manual/tensors.md

 using Tenet
 ```

+If you have reached here, you probably know wha a tensor is.
+Nevertheless, we are gonna give a brief remainder.

 There are many jokes[^1] about how to define a _tensor_.
 The definition we are giving here might not be the most correct one, but it is good enough for our use case (don't kill me please, mathematicians).
 A tensor $T$ of order[^2] $n$ is a multilinear[^3] application between $n$ vector spaces over a field $\mathcal{F}$.